 Attend mental health community events

-While volunteer opportunities are currently limited at some organizations, there are ways you can reach out and support individuals in their mental health journeys.
+There are ways you can reach out and support individuals in their mental health journeys.

 Advocate for politicians to prioritize mental health services

 NAMI Minnesota has some volunteer advocacy opportunities, including becoming a legislative committee member and a personal story contributor.
 Plan to attend Mental Health Day on the Hill “when mental health advocates come to learn the key issues, rally in the Capitol Rotunda and lobby their legislators.”
-This year, the event will be held virtually on March 11, 2021.

 Being a mental health advocate helps normalize mental health challenges.
 By being vulnerable, you let others know they aren’t alone.
 We all must begin to talk honestly and openly about mental health, to ensure everyone can access the help they need.